slikts/js-equality-game/README.md

 ## Emojis

-The game uses emojis; your system and browser needs to support [color fonts] and have an emoji font like [EmojiOne] or [Noto Color Emoji] installed for the emojis to display properly.
+The game uses emojis; your system and browser should preferably support [color fonts] and have an emoji font like [EmojiOne] or [Noto Color Emoji] installed for the emojis to display properly.
+If not, the game will provide fallback SVG images from [emojitwo] (using [emoji-extractor]).

 [table]: https://github.com/dorey/Javascript-Equality-Table/
 [wikipedia]: https://en.wikipedia.org/wiki/Strong_and_weak_typing